SettleMint

 Retry and idempotency rules

-Organisation deployment is a workflow.
-If a deployment is interrupted after a child node completes, retrying deployment for the same organisation can resume from completed phases instead of redeploying every phase.
-The tested retry path covers system, registries, roles, identity, compliance, factories, and add-ons.
-It also covers feeds and paymaster phases when the active chain includes those nodes.
+Organisation deployment runs as a workflow.
+If it is interrupted after a child node completes, retrying for the same organisation resumes from completed phases instead of redeploying every phase.
+The tested retry path covers all setup phases, including feeds and paymaster phases when the active chain includes those nodes.

 1. Start deployment once for the organisation.